datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

     ## 10  2009     10 -11.156250
     ## ..   ...    ...        ...

-For illustation purposes, we named the new variable we were creating with `mutate()` year2 so we could distinguish it from the year already created by `year()`.
-Notice that that after using this code, we don't see year2 as a column in our harMet15.09.11 dataframe.
+For illustration purposes, we named the new variable we were creating with `mutate()` year2 so we could distinguish it from the year already created by `year()`.
+Notice that after using this code, we don't see year2 as a column in our harMet15.09.11 dataframe.

     names(harMet15.09.11)